 You must file a confirmation statement at least once every 12 months.
-The due date is called the ‘confirmation date’, which falls on the anniversary of company formation or the ‘made up’ date of your last annual return.
+The due date is called the ‘confirmation date’, which falls on the anniversary of company formation or the anniversary of the ‘made up’ date of your last confirmation statement.
 This is the date on which you confirm that all information held on public record is correct.

 Each year thereafter, your confirmation date will fall on the anniversary of your previous confirmation date.
 You have 14 days after this date to deliver the statement to Companies House.